-The solution of differential equations of first order and first degree, with applications, linear differential equations of higher order, with applications, Laplace transform methods, and solutions by series.
+A study of differential equations of the first and second order with applications, linear differential equations of higher order, Laplace transform method, and solutions be series.
 Prerequisite: 334.

 MTH 353.
 Linear Algebra.
 3 hours credit, even years, fall

 A study of linear equations, matrices, and vector spaces, linear transformations, determinants, rational and Jordan forms, inner product spaces, and bilinear forms.
 Prerequisite: 224.